 What Is Computer Science?

-What is computer science?
 Computer science is the study of computers and computing.
 It focuses mainly on software but includes hardware as well.
-The field of computer science includes data structures, algorithms, network design, information processes, and artificial intelligence.
+Those who study computer science learn about data structures, algorithms, network design, information processes, and artificial intelligence.

 What Is the Job Demand and Salary for Computer Science?

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for computer programmers are projected to fall 10% from 2020-30.
+According to the BLS, jobs for computer programmers are projected to fall 11% from 2022-2032.
 The projected decline is mainly due to U.S. companies hiring remote programmers from overseas.
-On the other end of the spectrum, the BLS projects that demand for information security analysts will increase by 33% from 2020-30.
+On the other end of the spectrum, the BLS projects that demand for information security analysts will increase by 32% from 2022-2023.

 5 Popular Computer Science Jobs